microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Get the number of the resource

 ### [Get-MgDeviceAppManagementManagedEBook](Get-MgDeviceAppManagementManagedEBook.md)
-Read properties and relationships of the iosVppEBook object.
+Read properties and relationships of the managedEBook object.

 ### [Get-MgDeviceAppManagementManagedEBookAssignment](Get-MgDeviceAppManagementManagedEBookAssignment.md)
 Read properties and relationships of the managedEBookAssignment object.